 Heel Pain Ruining Your Run?
 Take this Advice!

-Whether you are just starting out or a veteran of the trails, running can develop into something you just don’t want to give up.
-The inner peace of a steady routine, the rush of endorphins through the body, the satisfaction of new personal bests being broken—it’s all great stuff that’s good for you!
+Whether you are only just starting out or are somewhat of a veteran out on the trails, running certainly has the ability to develop into something that you never want to give up.
+The rush of endorphins, the peace of a steady routine, and the satisfaction of new personal bests being broken are all great things that running can give you.

 Review Your Running Situation

-A common cause of heel pain in runners stems from overuse.
-In other words, you are pushing your body harder than it is currently conditioned to endure.
+One of the most common reasons for heel pain in runners stems from overuse.
+In simpler terms, you are pushing your body much harder than it is conditioned to endure.
+While it is good to challenge your body at times, a measured approach will help you prevent other injuries such as Achilles tendinitis and plantar fasciitis.

 Are You Warming Up?

-Warming up properly before a run can also reduce the risk of heel pain.
-A good warm-up should not only include a few minutes of stretching, but a few minutes of light, dynamic jogging as well.
+Warming up properly before you head out for a run can greatly reduce the risk of heel pain.
+In fact, a good warm-up shouldn’t just be a few minutes of stretching, it should also be a few minutes of light jogging.
+One area you should focus on is your calf muscles.

 Do Not Let Heel Pain Persist